-Steve Lines’ vast career in mortgage origination has spanned two decades and has provided a wealth of experience that is unique among his peers.
+Steve Lines is a Loan Officer/ Business Manager at Starboard Financial.
 He has led production teams, operations, finances and compliance and was awarded Top Producer and President’s Club honors.
 Steve is a lifetime Arizona native and graduated from ASU with a degree in accounting in 2000.
 Before attending ASU he spent time in Ecuador where he learned Spanish which allowed him to begin his career as a Spanish-speaking loan officer in the United States.
 Steve currently shares his knowledge as an Instructor at the Arizona School of Real Estate, Homeownership Coach and is a frequent speaker at the national Mortgage Tech Summit events.
 Steve currently resides in Gilbert, AZ with his wife and three daughters where you can find him enjoying his personal time attending his kid’s volleyball games.
+Please email firstname.lastname@example.org or go to http://starboardfinancial.com/loan-officers/steve-lines/ to contact Steven Lines.

 I Specialize In: